swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 Things get more complicated in face of failable as well as throwing initializers.
 Specifically, because we not only have to assign identities, we also need to ensure that they are resigned when the distributed actor is deallocated.
 In the simple, non-throwing initialization case this is simply done in the distributed actor's `deinit`, however some initialization semantics make this more complicated.

-#### Resigning Distributed Actor IDs
+### Resigning Distributed Actor IDs

 In addition to assigning `ID` instances to specific actors as they get created, we must also *always* ensure the `ID`s assigned are resigned as their owning actors get destroyed.

 Resigning an `ID` allows the actor system to release any resources it might have held in association with this actor.
-Most often this means removing it from some internal lookup table that was used to implement the `resolve(ID) -> Self` method of a distributed actor, but it could also imply tearing down connections, clearing caches, or even dropping any in-flight messages addressed to the now terminated distributed actor.
+Most often this means removing it from some internal lookup table that was used to implement the `resolve(ID) -> Self` method of a distributed actor, but it could also imply tearing down connections, clearing caches, or even dropping any in-flight messages addressed to the now terminated actor.

 In the simple case this is trivially solved by deinitialization: we completely initialize the actor, and once it deinitializes, we invoke resign the ID in the actor's deinitializer: